 I enjoyed everything; it has been a fantastic journey.

-Suppose I had to think of one less than an ideal thing, it would be not having a car.
+Suppose I had to think of one less than an ideal thing, not having a car.
 It can be challenging to get around without a car.
 My friend and I have just invested in a vehicle that will allow us to travel more while here.

 There was also some drama with the younger crowd.
 They all go out and booze it up.
 You know how that is with a group of young people that get drunk.
 It was nothing major but not my scene.
 As a mature adult, I am not into this.
 I have been there and done that.
 I like to wake up without a hangover and spend my day outdoors.
 Lastly, I met my girlfriend on this working holiday.
 She’s from Stoke on Trent in England.
 I came all the way to Canada to meet a girl from down the street!